-Topic & Guiding Question Student Objectives Pennsylvania STEELS Standards for Science (2022) Lesson 1 New!
+Topic & Guiding Question Student Objectives Indiana Academic Science Standards (2023) Lesson 1 New!
 Seed Dispersal How did a tree travel halfway around the world?
 Students develop physical models of seed structures.
 They observe how structure affects the seed's function in dispersing away from the tree.
-Foundational for 3.1.2.B.
+Foundational for 2-LS2-2.
 Develop a simple model that mimics the function of an animal in dispersing seeds or pollinating plants.
+K-2-ETS1-2.
+Develop a simple sketch, drawing, or physical model to illustrate how the shape of an object helps it function as needed to solve a given problem.
 Lesson 2 Animal Seed Dispersal Why do seeds have so many different shapes?
 Students develop a model of a furry animal and then use it to test how far seed models with different structures can travel.
-3.1.2.B.
+2-LS2-2.
 Develop a simple model that mimics the function of an animal in dispersing seeds or pollinating plants.
 Lesson 3 Water, Sunlight, & Plant Growth Could a plant survive without light?
 Students conduct an investigation to determine that plants need water and light to grow.
-3.1.2.A.
+ESSENTIAL 2-LS2-1.
 Plan and conduct an investigation to determine if plants need sunlight and water to grow.
 Lesson 4 Plant Needs & Habitats How much water should you give a plant?
 Students plan and conduct a series of virtual experiments in order to determine how much water and sunlight a set of mystery plants need in order to stay healthy and survive.
-3.1.2.C.
-Make observations of plants and animals to compare the diversity of life in different habitats.
+ESSENTIAL 2-LS2-1.
+Plan and conduct an investigation to determine if plants need sunlight and water to grow.